biabbiassago/apstanet17-biabbiassago/finalpresentation.md

 To understand what happens on average, and for different level of benefit-cost ratio, I ran 100 simulations for each of 9 levels of b/c, from 0 to 16.
 What is the maximum percentage of cooperators for each of these levels?
 I decided to run these simulations on a Small World Network, which is a good representation of population.
 The network used has 20 nodes and a mean degree k = 4.

+I run these simulation for one and two generations, first under weak selection and then under strong selection.

+The files with the simulations can be found at simfiles.

 #### Weak selection

 ``` r